-If the HTML is poorly structured and less semantic, maybe because it doesn’t use an h1 or by skips from an h1 to an h3, the user could have a more difficult time navigating the website.
-This happens quite often because web developers can write HTML that doesn’t follow semantic rules, but still have the website look the same as one that does on the front end.
-As a result, it’s totally fine to the average user, but difficult to navigate via assisted technology.
+If the HTML is poorly structured and less semantic, maybe because it doesn’t use an h1 or if it skips from an h1 to an h3, the user could have a more difficult time navigating the website.
+This happens quite often because web developers can write HTML that doesn’t follow semantic rules and still produce a website that “looks right’ on the front end (the part users see).
+As a result, the website looks fine to the average user, but is difficult to navigate via assisted technology.

 Our team places a lot of emphasis on accessibility.
 We follow standards that make our websites more accessible for the nearly 13% of American men and women over the age of 18 who’ve experienced significant vision loss.
 We comply with the government initiative “5O8c” which sets standards for website accessibility, as well as the Web Accessibility Initiative’s Web Content Accessibility Guidelines.

 Preparing for the future of voice-activated web usability is a group effort between developers, copywriters, content strategists, designers and user experience professionals.
-It goes far beyond organized HTML.
-We need a structure catered to navigation so software can find information, content that’s available depending on audience questions, and copy that’s well-written, persuasive, and on-brand.
+It goes far beyond producing semantic HTML.
+Websites will need information architecture that makes it easy for software to find information, content that’s available depending on audience questions, and copy that’s well-written, persuasive, and on-brand.